WATER HEATERS PROVIDE HOT WATER BEYOND THE COLD SEASON

 Boiler/water heater upgrade.

 FOLLOW THESE HELPFUL TIPS TO CONSERVE FUEL & WATER WITH YOUR WATER HEATER.

-- Wash clothes in the coolest water possible — 80% of the cost to run your washer is for heating the water.
+- Wash clothes in the coolest water possible — 80 percent of the cost to run your washer is for heating the water.

 - Take showers instead of baths.
 A five-minute shower will use about 7.5 gallons of hot water; filling a bathtub can use up to 20 gallons.

 - Lower the temperature of your water heater from 140° to 120°.
-You'll save 3% to 5% in water heating costs for each 10° reduction.
+You'll save 3 percent to 5 percent in water heating costs for each 10° reduction.

 - Install water-conserving fixtures, such as showerheads and faucets.

 - Fix leaky hot water faucets.
 One drop per second can add up to 165 gallons per month — more than a person uses in two weeks.

 - Install a water heater blanket for greater heating efficiency.

 Repair leaky faucets.
 They waste water and energy.